Data

 Highlights

-• Local nonfarm employment decreased by 0.2% from June to July.
+• February’s local nonfarm employment increased by 0.2% from January 2024.

 The College Station-Bryan Business-Cycle Index